mikerst/mikethomas.design/src/work/better-briefing-with-podio.md

 Part of the job of being a designer is to help guide and facilitate this process.
 However, for smaller, more routine projects that recur often, it isn't always necessary to be so hands-on, and so it's reasonable to have a standardised briefing format that non-design colleagues can submit for prioritisation as and when needed.

 Over a 12 month period at TotallyMoney, the business went through a significant amount of organisational change, during which time the design team was under pressure to juggle a lot of different tasks.
-With lots of stakeholders needing to request time from the design team every week, it became apparent the the standard briefing process we were using wasn't quite cutting it.
+With lots of stakeholders needing to request time from the design team every week, it became apparent that the standard briefing process we were using wasn't quite cutting it.

 ## Role